an email newsletter released every 3 weeks highlighting the latest articles, events, technical inquiries, and voices from the community

 Is there an overarching Wi-Fi program for the U.S. Air Force?

-The Cybersecurity & Information Systems Information Analysis Center (CSIAC) was tasked with researching and identifying if there is an all-encompassing wireless technology program for wireless communications on flight lines used by the U.S. Air Force.
-CSIAC identified a number of wireless standards provided by the U.S. Department of Defense, various modern wireless technologies being used to improve wireless connection on flight lines and hangars, and standard processes used to effectively and efficiently implement these wireless technologies.
+The Cybersecurity & Information Systems Information Analysis Center (CSIAC) was tasked with researching and identifying an all-encompassing wireless technology program for wireless communications on flight lines used by the United States Air Force (USAF).
+CSIAC identified wireless standards provided by the U.S. Department of Defense (DoD) that should be followed by all DoD programs, employees, and contractors.
+CSIAC also identified various modern wireless technologies used to improve wireless connection on flight lines and hangars and standard processes used to implement these wireless technologies effectively and efficiently.
+Wireless communication technology is especially important in supporting flight line operations and maintenance workflows.
+Improving these technologies could improve the productivity and efficiency of operations personnel.
+Throughout the USAF, implementing new wireless technologies varies base by base, as the infrastructure is designed specifically for each base’s needs.

 1.0 Notable Wireless Standards